CSE-SouthwestHS/SWHS-RaspPiJavaRobotics/documentation/GETTING_STARTED-INSTALLATION.md

         fi
         ;;

-Save and exit
+Save and exit.

 ### Setting up the motor control and website server code
-[download zip file of our code](https://github.com/CSE-SouthwestHS/SWHS-RaspPiJavaRobotics) Unzip the file and move it to the root of the system find the ip of the raspberry pi by typing the command:
+[download zip file of our code](https://github.com/CSE-SouthwestHS/SWHS-RaspPiJavaRobotics) Unzip the file and move it to the root of the system.

+Find the ip of the raspberry pi by typing the command:

 - ifconfig

 inside the file SWHS_RaspiJavaRobotics/public_html/index.html search, for "ip=", change the ip after "http://" to be the ip of your raspi on your wifi.

 Save and exit.

 ## Setting up SSH for remote access and control
 Download SSH software with a GUI (I like the software "PuTTY") onto the computer you are using to connect to your Raspberry pi.